Eligibility and Requirements

-- Attend summer second session II and enroll in the prescribed ESP common curriculum (June 22nd-July 29th).
+- Attend summer second session II and enroll in the prescribed ESP common curriculum (June 28th-August 4th).
 Students must earn at least a 2.5 GPA and 6 hours in prescribed ESP curriculum by the end of the summer session II, 2016 in order to be eligible to enroll for the fall semester.
 Please note that these academic requirements are more stringent than what is required for regularly admitted students.

 - Attend all study sessions scheduled by ESP staff.